sebastianesch/sap-cap-examples/README.md

 ## Logical Delete

 CDS UPDATE seems to work only, if the object for the Query is provided as String, not as an object.

+## MBT Build and Database

+db:kind sql does not work with mbt build tool

+## Localized messages

+Localized messages work only from <project-root>/_i18n